This Month Only: Buy Miles for Discounted Award Tickets to Hawaii & Europe

 Depending on the time of year, and especially if you’re buying a last-minute ticket, you might save a few hundred dollars off the cash price of a ticket.

 And don’t forget, buying Avianca miles counts as a travel purchase because you’re buying Avianca miles directly through Avianca.
-So you can get extra points using cards like the Chase Sapphire Preferred, Premier Rewards Gold Card from American Express, or Barclaycard Arrival Plus card.
+So you can get extra points using cards like the Chase Sapphire Preferred, Premier Rewards Gold Card from American Express, or Barclaycard Arrival Plus World Elite Mastercard.

 What Can You Do With Avianca Miles?